mccright/rand-notes/README.md

 Random Notes - No Source Code

 This is just a central repository for notes and lists that I want to access from a variety of endpoints and locations.
+I have tried to name each file descriptively.

 License references will be inserted into individual files as needed.

 I have been working on some complex issues...
 Hofstadter's Law still applies.
 Hofstadter's Law states that "It always takes longer than you expect, even when you take into account Hofstadter's Law."